MrWalkmanDev/AdaptiSound/Documentation/Features.md

 ## AdaptiNodes

 To add adaptive music to our project we can use the AdaptiNodes.
-The objective of these nodes is to create a single track that contains several audio tracks and a certain structure to be played.
+The objective of these nodes is to create a single track that contains multiples audio tracks and a certain structure to be played.

 ### ParallelTrack & ParallelLayer